piyush-garg/fabric8-build-team-wiki/Jenkins-Monitoring.md

 # Jenkins monitoring

-On behalf of the build team, we would like to monitor the health of Jenkins instances.
+On behalf of the build team, we would like to monitor the health of fabric8 Jenkins instance [http://jenkins.cd.test.fabric8.io/] .

 These include